 A self-proclaimed "superficial woman of depth," Broder is a modern-day hero of sorts.
 You may recognize her and the title of this book from her Twitter handle, and while it's charming as a string of 140 character tweets, it's even better in confessional prose.
 At times heartbreaking and at others hilariously self-deprecating, Broder's relentless bravery will make you laugh out loud while simultaneously shedding a tear and feeling deeply introspective.

 Have you ever thought of writing like running and running like writing?
-Written by one of the greatest thinkers and artists of our time while Murakami was training for a marathon, it's full of philosophical insight and metaphors that anyone can relate to, whether or not you love running and writing or despise them.
+Written by Murakami while training for a marathon, it's full of philosophical insight and metaphors that anyone can relate to, whether or not you love running and writing, both, or neither.

 Bluets by Maggie Nelson